 Projects indicating a higher risk will require a more comprehensive approach to due diligence, so that the University is satisfied that it is managing the risk appropriately.
 This is known as a full due diligence check.
 You can see the criteria for both light touch and full due diligence checks within the REO Due Diligence Policy/Process document.

 The completion of the full due diligence questionnaire can take some time as there are a number of questions along with several documents that are required.
-We therefore recommend that wherever possible you make the partner aware of this requirement at the application stage.
+We therefore recommend that wherever possible you make the partner aware of this requirement after your initial meeting with the REO Due Diligence Team.